 MSgt Richard Lochren

-One of the biggest misconceptions about AFJROTC is that we're here to recruit students into military service.
+One of the biggest misconceptions about AFJROTC is that students have to join the military.
 Actually, nothing could be further from the truth.
-We're not recruiters, and are not paid to be recruiters.
+We as instructors are retired military members not here to be recruiters.
 We are teachers of Aerospace Science/Leadership/Physical Fitness a high school elective or PE credit course.

 Missions, Goals & Objectives

 The mission of the AFJROTC program is to build better citizens for America.
 The goals of the program are to instill values of citizenship, service to the United States, personal responsibility, and a sense of accomplishment in high school students.
 The objectives of AFJROTC are to educate and train high school cadets in citizenship; promote community service; instill responsibility, character and self-discipline; and provide instruction in air and space fundamentals.